 The patient pathway

 Patients are encouraged to ask any questions or raise any concerns during the clinic consultations and the team will do their best to help with any concerns.
-Written information is offered to all patients about the diagnosis and treatment plan.
+Written information is provided to patients about the diagnosis and treatment plan.
 Patients are given a copy letter of the consultations as a record.

 There is a strong commitment to research and the MDT actively recruits to a number of multicentre clinical trials.